Restaurant specials and menu updates

 Pricing

 If you are evaluating a Facebook widget because you feel like fewer of your followers see your Page posts than they used to, that feeling is correct.
-Meta has progressively down-ranked Page content in the Facebook News Feed since the 2018 algorithm update that prioritized 'meaningful interactions' between friends and family over Page broadcasts.
+Meta has progressively down-ranked Page content in the Facebook News Feed since the 2018 algorithm update that prioritized meaningful interactions between friends and family over Page broadcasts.
 Industry analyses from Hootsuite and Social Insider consistently show organic reach for Pages has fallen into the low single-digit percentages of follower count: most posts reach 1 to 5 percent of the people who follow the Page.
 Video posts and Facebook Live broadcasts get a small relative boost, but in absolute terms the curve has only gone one direction.
-Facebook ad pixel-driven distribution is now the only reliable way to scale a Page post inside Facebook itself, and even Boost Post spend has become more expensive year over year as the auction has gotten more competitive.
-Embedding your Page on your own website flips that dynamic.
-Your owned-channel visitors all see every post you choose to surface (you control the filters and ranking), there is no algorithm in between, and the engagement counts (reactions, shares, comments) act as social proof for visitors who never opened Facebook in the first place.
-Pew Research Center data still shows roughly seven in ten US adults use Facebook, more than any other social platform, so the audience proof from a strong Page presence is real even when News Feed reach is throttled.
-The widget will not fix declining reach inside Facebook, but it does mean your best content stops being trapped behind News Feed throttling and starts working for you on the surface where you actually own the visitor relationship.
+Embedding your Page posts on your own website flips that dynamic.
+Your owned-channel visitors can see the latest Page posts you publish, and the engagement counts act as social proof for visitors who never opened Facebook in the first place.
+The widget will not fix declining reach inside Facebook, but it does mean your best posts stop being trapped behind News Feed throttling and start working on the surface where you own the visitor relationship.

-A Facebook feed widget is an embeddable script that displays public posts, events, photos, and reviews from a Facebook Page on your own website.
-It pulls content via the Meta Graph API after a Page admin grants OAuth access, then refreshes automatically without manual updates.
+A Facebook feed widget is an embeddable script that displays public posts from a Facebook Page on your own website.
+It pulls post text, attached media, dates, reactions, comments, and shares via the Meta Graph API after a Page admin grants OAuth access, then refreshes automatically without manual updates.

 Last fact-checked: .
 We re-verify every quarter.